Golden Mountains of Altai: Climate threats

 A rise in temperature also poses a threat to the various endangered species that are housed in the mountain region.
-These species include the snow leopard, the argali mountain sheep, the steppe eagle, and the Black Stork.
+The species found in this area include the Snow leopard, Altai argali, Steppe eagle, and Black stork.

 Preservation efforts

 In 2005, the UNESCO World Heritage Centre launched the Preservation of the Frozen Tombs of the Altai Mountains Project with financial support from the UNESCO/Flemish Funds-in-Trust.
 However, as of May 14, 2008 this project has been brought to an end.